BLE-LTER/ble-handbook/handbook.md

 - underscored
 - Prepend with "BLE_LTER"
+- Then with the nickname for the dataset if applicable, e.g. "hydrography", not if dataset is nicknamed after PI
 - Then one or two word descriptive moniker for data
 - Example: "BLE_LTER_CTD.csv".
 I used to add the timeframe to filenames, e.g. "BLE_LTER_CTD_2018_ongoing.csv" but on reflection I do not think this is necessary.